-Our financal services and reporting service is responsible for managing our corporate finances, including revenue, expenditure and procurement activities.
+Our financial services and reporting service is responsible for managing our corporate finances, including revenue, expenditure and procurement activities.
 We ensure the accurate and timely provision of financial reporting to both internal and external stakeholders, including statutory returns and management reporting.

-- ✓ Financial management ✓ Expenditure ✓ Budgeting and statutory reporting ✓ Revenue - ✓ Management accounting ✓ Corporate accounting
+- Financial management - ✓ Management accounting ✓ Corporate accounting